k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Configure Device Plugin extended selectors in virtual environments

-SR-IOV network device plugin supports running in a virtualized environment.
+SR-IOV Network Device Plugin supports running in a virtualized environment.
 However, not all device selectors are applicable as the VFs are passthrough to the VM without any association to their respective PF, hence any device selector that relies on the association between a VF and its PF will not work and therefore the _pfNames_ and _rootDevices_ extended selectors will not work in a virtual deployment.
 The common selector _pciAddress_ can be